-Getting mail is a special thing for young children, and lucky birthday kids could get ten kid-friendly, awesomely designed temporary tattoos in the mail for three months — or longer.
+Lucky birthday kids could get an entire set of safe, kid-friendly, awesomely designed temporary tattoos in their favorite style — or longer.
 They’re not cheap tattoos — but then, they’re no-toxic, safe, and really last.

-Artie 3000 is ready to take your 7-year-old from the most basic skills to creating their very own code that this robot can follow.
-It’s a fabulous STEM toy at a truly terrific price and perfect for not-yet-tweens who are ready for bigger kid toys.
+On the heels of the original Artie 3000 coding robot, the new Artie Max Coding and Drawing Robot is ready to take your 7-year-old from the most basic skills to creating their very own code that this robot can follow.
+It’s a fabulous STEM toy at a terrific price and perfect for not-yet-tweens who are ready for bigger kid toys.